sufyan20/interviews-challenges/Front-End-ReactJS.md

 ## Introduction

-This challenge expects you to build a simple e-commerce shopping page, with a basic cart functionality, using Vue.JS & Nuxt.js as the main front-end framework.
+This challenge expects you to build a simple e-commerce shopping page, with a basic cart functionality, using ReactJS & Next.js as the main front-end framework.

 ## Rest API